WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.Wedge.md

 **[Dot](WithoutHaste.Drawing.Shapes.Dot.md) { public get; }**

-The point at the middle of the arc.
+The point at the middle of the arc edge of the wedge.

 ## Circle

 **[Circle](WithoutHaste.Drawing.Shapes.Circle.md) { public get; }**

-Full circle that this Wedge is a part of.
+The full circle that this wedge is a part of.

 ## EndPoint

 **[Dot](WithoutHaste.Drawing.Shapes.Dot.md) { public get; }**

-Point on circumference of Circle where Wedge ends.
+The point on circumference of Circle where the wedge ends.

 ## FourPoints

 **[Dot[]](WithoutHaste.Drawing.Shapes.Dot.md) { public get; }**

-* The boundary points of the Wedge:
+The boundary points of the wedge:

-* the center of the circle
+* Center
 * StartPoint
 * EndPoint
 * ArcPoint